sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 microdescriptor entries of today, but tries to omit a number of obsolete fields, including RSA identity fingerprint, TAP key, published time, etc.

-> XXXX I expect that we'll be making more changes to this type than
-> to any other type as we review and revise this design.
-It may turn
-> out to omit things that we need.

     ; A SNIPRouterData is a map from integer keys to values for ; those key.